Evaluating the transition dipole moment of quantum dots with absorption and angle resolved photo-luminescence spectroscopy: Self-assembly of AQDs into films

-Compact monolayer can be transferred on silicon substrates, only after 10 compression cycles and at barrier compression speed of 10 mm/min.
-Sequentially, 3 and 5 monolayers are transferred sequentially onto silicon wafers, after 10 compression cycles and at barrier compression speed of 10 mm/min and surface pressure of 42 mN$\cdot$m\textsuperscript{-1}.
+Compact AQD layer can be transferred on silicon substrates, only after 10 compression cycles and at barrier compression speed of 10 mm/min.
+Sequentially, 3 and 5 transfer cycles are sequentially transferred onto silicon wafers, after 10 compression cycles and at barrier compression speed of 10 mm/min and surface pressure of 42 mN$\cdot$m\textsuperscript{-1}.
 For all the three samples, the topography is imaged by AFM.
 The AFM imaging indicates that at least 10 cycles of compression are necessary for a compact monolayer, with large lateral dimensions.
-The substrate is wholly covered in case of 5 sequential monolayers.
+The substrate is wholly covered in case of 5 sequential transfer cycles.
 Considering CdSe/ZnS QDs aggregate in a hexagonal close packed structure at air-water interface,\cite{10.1016/j.ccr.2013.07.023} the maximum packing fraction is 74\%.\cite{AM1976} The area of 1 mm\textsuperscript{2} on the substrate, only 0.74 mm\textsuperscript{2} is filled by AQDs and each quantum dot is considered to be spherical in shape with 6 nm diameter.
-This translates to 3x10\textsuperscript{10} AQDs per monolayer per mm circular spot.
-For 5 monolayers, the density is 1.5x10\textsuperscript{11} per mm.
-So, the estimated order of emitters in a mm spot is 10\textsuperscript{11}.
+This translates to 2.48x10\textsuperscript{10} AQDs per transfer cycle per mm circular spot.
+For 5 transfer cycles, the density is 1.24x10\textsuperscript{11} per mm.
+So, the estimated order of emitters in a mm spot is 10\textsuperscript{11} for 5 transfer cycles.